Adarsh2801-r/Adarsh2801-r/README.md

 ### :man_technologist: **About Me**

-- :telescope:  Currently pursuing undergraduate degree in CS from BITS Pilani
+- 💻  Currently pursuing undergraduate degree in Computer Science from BITS Pilani

-- 💻 Have done few projects and courses related to Data Science
+-  :telescope: Have done few projects and courses related to Data Science

 - :seedling: Currently exploring web - development and learning Javascript and MERN stack